- Home

 1. Homemade popcorn

-Popcorn itself, without heavy coatings of sugar, butter, or toffee, is actually very healthy.
-In fact, it’s considered to be one of the world’s best sources of fibre.
+Popcorn, without heavy coatings of sugar, butter, or toffee, is actually very healthy.
+In fact, it’s considered one of the world’s best sources of fibre.
 It’s also rich in essential nutrients like iron, B vitamins, and antioxidants like phenolic acid – all of which can boost energy levels, improve digestion, and reduce the risk of certain diseases.

-By popping your own whole-grain popcorn kernels at home, you can take control of exactly how your popcorn is flavoured.
+By popping whole-grain popcorn kernels at home, you can control exactly how your popcorn is flavoured.
 And healthy doesn’t have to mean compromising on taste.

 Why not try these savoury popcorn recipes from Diabetes UK?
 You can choose from a cheesy garlic or chilli lemon topping – or perhaps you’ll decide to make both!